Highlights - best things to see in Iceland with kids

 On the road back to the lodge we passed a sign to a town called Bjork (so should have taken that photo).
 Then we made a quick pit stop at Kerid, a red volcanic crater 55m deep, right by the side of the road (and only a couple of quid to get in) which you can climb into and walk around its watery edge .

 Iceland with kids tip 9 – Take a picture with Bjork, the signpost if not the star

 Iceland with kids day 2 - A beach called Vik

 The journey, navigationally, was pretty straight forward as there are only about 2 main roads in the whole of Iceland.
 It also lead us past a spectacular waterfall tumbling down green clad cliffs (must rain a bit round here), and numerous glaciers including Eyjafjallajökull, with its sub-glacial volcano which had erupted in 2010 preventing my sister returning from the UK to Canada for a bonus few weeks.

 Stumbling across another glacier at the edge of the road, it felt rude not to explore it’s (probably quite dangerous) ice crevasses.

-Anxious not to use up the whole day on the journey, we pressed on and a few hours later arrived at the beach they call Vik, and, unexpectedly, got to sunbathe on its sizzling black sand.
-Paddling was attempted, but only ankle-deep and with a brevity befitting it’s still icy temperatures.
+Anxious not to use up the whole day on the journey, we pressed on and a few hours later arrived at the beach they call Vik, where unexpectedly, we were able to sunbathe on its sizzling black sand.
+Paddling was attempted, but only ankle-deep and with a brevity befitting its still icy temperatures.

 Set behind the beach is a typical Icelandic small town with colourful tin box buildings and a small church.
 Sadly the souvenir woollen jumpers in the tiny shop were the standard £300 pounds.